Jim Jordan, facing accusations of ignoring sexual abuse, faces political crisis

 Fox is told that Jordan will likely talk to the firm next week.

-So it’s one thing for Jordan to stigmatize the tactics of Parker Coie and sully their name with conservative bromides.
+So it’s one thing for Jordan to stigmatize the tactics of Perkins Coie and sully their name with conservative bromides.
 That may energize some supporters to rally around Jordan at a time of crisis.
 But that brings us to Jordan’s fourth problem.
 How does this issue appear to fellow Members of Congress?

 In the Fox interview, Jordan alluded to chatter in the Ohio State training facilities.